 3. Naples Underground – Explore The Hidden Side

 Forty meters below the Historic Centre of Naples is the heart of Naples – Napoli Sotterranea or Naples Underground.
 This is the place from which the city was born 2400 years ago.
 Every epic event in history, even the bombs of WWII have left a mark on its yellow tufa walls.
 This journey will undoubtedly you as your eyes unveil air raid shelters of WWII, the War Museum and even an underground vegetable garden – the Hypogeum Gardens.
 Exploring this offbeat place is one of the best things to do in Naples, Italy for those who’re interested in WWII stories.

 Timings: Tours are taken from 10am – 6pm (every 2 hours)

-If you are a traveller at heart you would know that journies are far more interesting than the destination itself.
-And what better than travelling within your destination using the local transport.
+If you are a traveler at heart you would know that journies are far more interesting than the destination itself.
+And what better than traveling within your destination using local transport.
 Maples has the longest funicular lines in the world and carries over 10 million passengers annually.

-Naples Cable Railway Lines, i Funicolari, operates four car cable lines the city centre with the Vomero and Posillipo hill districts.
+Naples Cable Railway Lines, i Funicolari, operates four-car cable lines the city centre with the Vomero and Posillipo hill districts.
 The funicular journey around the city and up and down the hill is a joy ride for tourists.
 This is one of the unmissable things to do in Naples, Italy.